First of all, let’s thank the person ‘Hema Sai, who contributes his time and knowledge to simplify this topic.

-Working capital means the amount available for day-to-day operations or activities of the business.
+Working capital is the amount available for day-to-day operations or activities of the business.
 It is also known as revolving capital to meet the day-to-day requirements of the business.
-It is also an indicator of a company’s ability to meet its short-term obligation.
+It is also an indicator of a company’s ability to meet its short-term obligations.

 The process of managing activities and procedures that relate to working capital is called working capital management.

-This management helps the company to maintain stability in the company’s cash flow in a short-term period.
+This management helps the company maintain stability in its cash flow in the short term.